Voters to decide on new hotel at Jungle Island amid expansion plan

 WATSON ISLAND, Fla.
-(WSVN) — South Florida voters will get to decide whether or not Jungle Island will add a new hotel on its Watson Island property.
+(WSVN) — Miami voters will get to decide whether or not Jungle Island will add a new hotel on its Watson Island property.

 It’s been a popular attraction for decades, but the eco-adventure park wants to offer more to local residents and visitors.